Frank Worrell: Ground

 The Sir Frank Worrell Memorial Ground, also or formerly known as University of West Indies Ground, is a cricket stadium in Saint Augustine, Trinidad and Tobago.
-The Sir Frank Worrell Cricket Ground at the universities Mona Campus in Jamaica in also named for Worrell.
+The Sir Frank Worrell Cricket Ground at the university's Mona Campus in Jamaica in also named for Worrell.

 Banknote

-In March 2002, "to commemorate the 30th anniversary of the Central Bank of Barbados" a limited-edition $5 banknote bearing Worrell's likeness was issued.
+In March 2002, "to commemorate the 30th anniversary of the Central Bank of Barbados", a limited-edition $5 banknote bearing Worrell's likeness was issued.

 Stamp

-In 1988 he was celebrated on the $2 Barbadian stamp alongside the Barbados Cricket Buckle.
+In 1988, he was celebrated on the $2 Barbadian stamp alongside the Barbados Cricket Buckle.

 University halls and lecture

-The annual Sir Frank Worrell Memorial Lecture was instituted at University of the West Indies (UWI) Cave Hill Campus, Barbados by Professor Hilary Beckles.
+The annual Sir Frank Worrell Memorial Lecture was instituted at University of the West Indies (UWI) Cave Hill Campus, Barbados, by Professor Hilary Beckles.
 The inaugural lecture, "Sir Frank and the rise of West Indies cricket" was delivered by Michael Manley in 1994.
 Nearby one of the Halls of Residence is named after him.